Biography and research areas

 Dr Ahronson is a specialist in the later prehistoric and early historic archaeology of Europe and North America, with fundamental interests in Celtic and medieval studies, human-environmental interactions, histories of archaeological thought and inter-disciplinary theory.
-Over the Autumn of 2010-11, he was Visiting Professor in Celtic Archaeology at the University of Toronto.
-Dr Ahronson has created and organises two inter-disciplinary seminar series in Bangor:
+In Autumn 2010, he held the Visiting Professorship in Celtic Archaeology at the University of Toronto.
+Working with colleagues in the College of Natural Sciences and Natural Resources Wales as well as with the Vice-Chancellor’s Office, Dr Ahronson has created and organises Bangor’s Inter-Discipline Forum.

 HTA2115/HTA3115 ARCHAEOLOGY AND ENVIRONMENTAL CHANGE

 The role of people in bringing about or contributing to environmental change – and how human societies adapt to that change – is a high profile topic, highlighted by recent inter-governmental meetings in Copenhagen and Cancun.
 Read course abstract.

 Dr Ahronson teaches on single honours and joint honours archaeology courses as well as on courses with an element of archaeology, such as the ‘with archaeology’ course.
 Individual modules include the first-year introductory module Archaeology – Principles and Techniques as well as higher year modules in Atlantic Archaeology, New World Archaeology, Archaeology and Environmental Change, and Archaeology and the World.

 Dr Ahronson teaches on the MA in Celtic Archaeology course and the MA in Medieval Studies course as well as acting as Supervisor for Master’s and Doctoral courses.
 He is one of the conveners for the Taught MA module in Theory and Interpretation in Celtic Archaeology.